mayu-live/framework/ARCHITECTURE.md

 ### Client/server event loop

-- browser sends JSON lines to `PATCH /.mayu/session/:id`; messages are at-most-once and are dropped rather than replayed across disconnects
+- browser sends framed MessagePack tuples to `PATCH /.mayu/session/:id`;
+  messages are at-most-once and are dropped rather than replayed across disconnects
+- each frame has an encoding byte and a 32-bit payload length; larger event payloads use independent `deflate-raw` compression
+- request streaming and the per-request fallback use the same frame format
-- server parses messages in `Server::EventStream.each_incoming_message`
+- server parses frames in `Server::EventStream.each_incoming_message`
-- `Session#receive_message` turns each JSON message into exactly one typed event (`CallbackEvent`, `NavigateEvent`, or `PingEvent`)
+- `Session#receive_message` turns each tuple into exactly one typed event (`CallbackEvent`, `NavigateEvent`, or `PingEvent`)
 - callbacks are serialized per component while different components can run concurrently
 - server-to-client: `VDOM -> CommandCollector -> Batch -> Engine queue -> stream -> applyBatch -> DOM`
-- client-to-server: `browser event -> JSON message -> receive_message -> session event -> callback/navigation -> VDOM`
+- client-to-server: `browser event -> tuple -> MessagePack frame -> receive_message -> session event -> callback/navigation -> VDOM`
 - command batches are streamed as deflate-raw compressed MessagePack arrays

 ## Environment and Build Modes (`environment.rb`, `commands/*`)